777arc/PySDR/content/cyclostationary.rst

 Frequency Smoothing Method (FSM)
 ********************************

-Nowassadsdasd that we have a good conceptual understanding of the SCF, let's look at how we can compute it efficiently.
+Now that we have a good conceptual understanding of the SCF, let's look at how we can compute it efficiently.
 First, consider the periodogram which is simply the squared magnitude of the Fourier transform of a signal:

 .. math::